fgl27/Ideafix_test/README.md

 # Notepad app

-A Repo to demonstrate how to make a Notepad REST-API/App that allows to List, Add, Edit and delete Notes.
+A project to demonstrate how to make a Notepad REST-API/App that allows to List, Add, Edit and delete Notes.

-- backend REST-API using Node, Express and MongoDB
+- Backend REST-API using Node, Express and MongoDB.
-- frontend React and Node
+- Frontend React.

 # The look of the app: